On the intersections of nilpotent subgroups in simple groups: Introduction

 we observe that $A \cap B^x = 1$ for some $x \in G$ if $\sum_p R_p(A,B) < 1$.
 Now if we embed $A_p \leqs H_p$ and $B_p \leqs K_p$, where $H_p$ and $K_p$ are Sylow $p$-subgroups of $G$, then

 and so the inequality in \eqref{e:qp} yields $A \cap B^x = 1$ for some $x \in G$.

-By combining Theorem \ref{t:main2} with earlier work of Zenkov for alternating groups \cite{Z_sym} and sporadic groups \cite{Z_spor} (see Remark \ref{r:spor}), we obtain the following corollary which can be viewed as a natural generalisation of Theorem \ref{t:mz} and Corollary \ref{c:main1}.
+For sporadic groups, Theorem \ref{t:main2} gives a new proof of a result of Zenkov \cite{Z_spor}.
+Moreover, by combining Theorem \ref{t:main2} with earlier work of Zenkov on alternating groups \cite{Z_sym}, we obtain the following corollary which can be viewed as a natural generalisation of Theorem \ref{t:mz} and Corollary \ref{c:main1}.
 In the language of \cite{AB}, this shows that every pair of nilpotent subgroups of a simple group is regular.

 \begin{corr} Let $G$ be a finite simple group and let $A$ and $B$ be nilpotent subgroups of $G$.
 Then $A \cap B^x = 1$ for some $x \in G$. \end{corr}